pyudev/pyudev/README.rst

 ============

 The basic binding is implemented in pure Python atop of ctypes_, contains no native code and has no dependencies.
-The only requirement is Python 2.6 or newer, Python 3 is supported as well.
-Morever, ``libudev`` must be available at runtime to ``import pyudev``.
+The only requirements are Python 2.6 or newer (Python 3 is supported as well) and of course udev_.  pyudev is tested against udev_ 151 and newer, older versions of udev_ may or may not work.

 The toolkit integration modules in ``pyudev.pyqt4``, ``pyudev.pyside`` and ``pyudev.glib`` require some libraries from the corresponding toolkit.